 Timber is also a natural insulator that creates a barrier between cold and heat.
-Its renewability continues thanks to the new forest standards of continuous growing, harvesting, and replanting of trees.
+Its renewability continues thanks to the new forest standards of continuous growing, harvesting, and replanting trees.

 7. Smart Glass windows.

-For example, during the winter seasons, the glass turns transparent to allow sunlight through them and aids heating in the room, whereas during summer months, the glass is translucent to block sunlight and heat waves that may require air conditioning.
+For example, during the winter seasons, the glass turns transparent to allow sunlight through them and aids heating in the room, whereas during the summer months, the glass is translucent to block sunlight and heat waves that may require air conditioning.
 Smart glass is your window material of choice.